Singular-Genomics/G4X-helpers/docs/g4x_helpers/usage.md

 ```

 + `-v host:container` mounts your folder to let the container see your files.
-+ `--rm` cleans up the container after it exits.
++ `--rm` cleans up the container after it exits.+
 + `ghcr.io/singular-genomics/g4x-helpers:latest` uses the latest version of G4X-helpers

 ### Example: using `--resegment` in Docker

-Here we run the same --resegment command as in the [cli-example](#example-using---resegment-from-the-cli) above
+Here we run the same --resegment command as in the [cli-example](#example-using-resegment-from-the-cli) above

 ```bash
 docker run --rm \